 Yes, but we may be able to help with that.
-While a small percentage of people may be allergic to the wool or silk fibers of a rug itself, accumulated soil, pet hair, or pet dander are usually the real culprits and can be removed effectively.
+While a small percentage of people may be allergic to the wool or silk fibers of a rug itself, accumulated soil, pet hair, or pet dander are usually the problem and can be removed effectivly by cleaning.

 I am allergic to cleaning chemicals.
 What can you do?

-We use a wide range of cleaning agents in our processes, but can omit individual ones if necessary.
+We use a wide range of cleaning agents in our processes but can omit individual ones if necessary.
 Tell us your concerns and we can make a plan that avoids your allergens.
-In addition, the final steps of our washing process will always extract all water and residues from your rug.
+In addition, the final steps of our washing process extract all water and residues from your rug.
 We air-dry rugs quickly to avoid bacterial growth and odors.